pablokoll/bdeo-task-management/client/README.md

-# BDEO Task Management (FRONTEND)
+# Task Management (FRONTEND)

-BDEO Task Management is a task management application built with Angular 18.0.5.
+Task Management is a task management application built with Angular 18.0.5.
 This application allows users to create, update, and delete tasks, as well as change their status through an intuitive user interface.

 ## Features
 - Task Management: Create, edit, delete, and change the status of tasks.